Nature & Landscapes · Europe

 Learning the Links Game

+In Gullane, often called the village of golf and the heartbeat of East Lothian, the game’s traditions are woven into the landscape and community.
 Play Gullane No. 2, a course chosen for its place in the history and character of Scottish golf.
-With sweeping coastal views and natural terrain, it reflects the same landscape that defines the region’s most celebrated links.
-Here, wind, ground, and creativity shape each shot, inviting a deeper understanding of the game.
+Set across sweeping coastal terrain, it reflects the natural qualities of the region’s great links, where wind, ground, and creativity shape every shot and deepen your understanding of the game.

 Overnight: Ayr/Prestwick